digitaldesigndj/orgsync-excercise/readme.md

 It's a Keynote, exported to web and lauchable with npm's http-server.

-Starbound.today is one of my fisrt major experiences with NoSQl.
+Starbound.today is one of my fisrt major experiences with NoSQL.
 I am familiar with relational databases and have gained a new appreciation for SQL.
 Relational databases allow some actions to be taken at a table level and some important application logic is moved into the quieries.
-In turn I think templates and route logic can can be simpler, or higher levels of complexity can be achieved.
+In turn I think template and route logic can can be simpler, or higher levels of complexity can be achieved.
 I appreciate the flexibilty offered by NoSQL and I think that its has made me consider new approaches to organizing data and applications.
 NoSQL makes me appreciate the benefits and flexibity of SQL.
 Paging and joins are very powerful tools, and I think it's good to move logic further away from templates and the frontend.

     node app.js 3